Help protect our countryside

 The WRL will impact our agricultural production, land values, tourism, visual amenity, liveability, heritage values, environment and well-being of our entire community.

-AEMO must properly investigate the option of underground HVDC transmission of renewable energy across Victoria, which is proven to be of equal cost over the life of the project.
+AEMO must properly investigate the option of underground HVDC transmission of renewable energy across Victoria, which we believe will be cost effective over the life of the project, taking into account the full social and economic costs to communities.

 Overhead powerlines are unsafe, inefficient and will destroy our unique landscape.